What to expect in a Myotherapy Session with Dave:

 - Careful history and movement assessment

 - Release and reset techniques to ease pain and tension.
 Includes advanced neurological 'massage' techniques, joint mobilisation and dry-needling where appropriate

 - Movement training working carefully with areas of vulnerability.
-Dress in suitable exercise clothes
+Bring suitable exercise clothes

 - Progressive loading with weight as appropriate: get strong and stable